adrybakov/wulfric/docs/source/contribute/index.rst

 --------------

 * Go to the |repo|_ and click on the "Fork" button.
-  Now you have your own copy of the Wulfric repository in your GitHub account.
+  Now you have your own copy of the wulfric repository in your GitHub account.
 * Clone your copy of the repository to your local machine:

   - If you are using ssh-key::